FCEUX Tutorial

 About FCEUX

-*If you would like to download FCEUX, I have it on my emulators page.
+*If you would like to download FCEUX, you can grab it from their homepage.

 Should you use FCEUX?

-If you prefer an all-in-one package, the multi-system emulator, RetroArch, is a great option for NES emulation as well.
+If you prefer an all-in-one package, the multi-system emulator, RetroArch, is a another option for NES emulation.
 It supports over 40 video game systems.
 It even includes a core (an emulator) for FCEUmm.
-It's the latest fork in the FCE family of NES emulators.
-Hence, you can enjoy FCE-quality emulation with a more modern experience.

 Installation